 Block Description

-HDB+ +Standalone JAVA application designed to monitor signals coming from HDB++.
++Standalone JAVA application designed to monitor signals coming from HDB++.
 It has been written using

-Viewer Swing and needs a JVM higher than 1.7.0.
+r Swing and needs a JVM higher than 1.7.0.
 More information.

-HDB+ HDB++Standalone JAVA application that allows interaction with the configuration manager in order to add, modify,
+HDB++Standalone JAVA application that allows interaction with the configuration manager in order to add, modify,

 Con- move or delete an attribute from the archiving system

 fig-

 ura-

 tion

-+Standalone JAVA application that visualizes both the status of all the archiver device servers and the overall
+HDB+ +Standalone JAVA application that visualizes both the status of all the archiver device servers and the overall

 Di- archiving system

 ag-

 nos-

 tic

--Specific Database devoted to storing attribute values.
-It can be either Mysql or Cassandra for the moment.
+Y-Specific Database devoted to storing attribute values.
+The currently supported backend are Mysql, Cassan-

-ing
+ing dra (support has been dropped), PostgreSQL, ElasticSearch or Timescaledb.

 DB

 Tango Tango database where every property and configuration of the Tango control framework is stored

 Con-

 fig-

 ura-

+tion

-tion DB
+DB

-or The EventSubscriber TANCO device server or Archiver is the erchiving system engine.
-On turnical years
+Archiv reache EventSubscriber TANGO device server, or Archiver, is the archiving system engine.
+On typical usage,

-Archiv reThe EventSubscriber TANGO device server, or Archiver, is the archiving system engine.
-On typical usage, it will subscribe to archive events on request by the ConfigurationManager device.
-The EventSubscriber is designed to start archiving all the already configured Attributes, even if the ConfigurationManager is not running.
+it will subscribe to archive events on request by the ConfigurationManager device.
+The EventSubscriber is

+designed to start archiving all the already configured Attributes, even if the ConfigurationManager is not

+running.
 Moreover, being a TANGO device, the EventSubscriber configuration can be managed with Jive.

-The list of Attributes to be gathered by each EventSubscriber is stored in the AttributeList Property of the EventSubscriber device.
+The list of Attributes to be gathered by each EventSubscriber is stored in the AttributeList Property of the

+EventSubscriber device.

 De- Generic Device server that contains one or more devices that needs to archive one or more attributes

 vice

 Server

 i

 Con- Device server that assists in adding, modifying, moving, deleting multiple attributes in the archiving system

 figu- using the Configuration Manager.

 rator

 Server

 Con- Device server that assists in adding, modifying, moving, deleting an Attribute to/from the archiving system

 fig-

 ura-

 tion

 Man-

 ager

 HDB++ inherits the database structure from the existing Tango Historical Data Base (HDB) and introduces new storage architecture possibilities, better internal diagnostic capabilities and an optimized API.
-Its design allows storing data into traditional database management systems such as MySQL or into NoSQL database such as Apache Cassandra.
+Different backends to store the data can be implemented through an unified interface, currently Timescaledb, MySQL, Postgresql, ElasticSearch and Apache Cassandra (support for Cassandra has been dropped) are supported.

 The HDB++ archiving system must fully comply to the Tango device server model, with two immediate benefits.
 First, all the required configuration parameters are stored to and retrieved from the Tango database; some of these parameters are, for user convenience, duplicated into a dedicated table of the HDB++ schema by a mechanism that guarantees the consistency of the copy.
-Second, the HDB++ archiving system inherits the Tango scaling capability: any number of

-EventSubscriber instances can be deployed according to the desired architecture and overall performance.
+Second, the HDB++ archiving system inherits the Tango scaling capability: any number of EventSubscriber instances can be deployed according to the desired architecture and overall performance.